389ds/389ds.github.io/docs/389ds/design/dbgen-design.md

 Overview
 --------

-**dsctl dbgen** is a utility to create a variety of LDIF files for doing testing with the Directory Server.
-Previously we had a tool called dbgen.pl that created a variety user LDIF, but it was limited to just user entries.
+**dsctl ldifgen** is a utility to create a variety of LDIF files for doing testing with the Directory Server.
+Previously we had a tool called **dbgen.pl** that created a variety user LDIF files, but it was limited to just user entries.
 There is more that can be done to make testing easier.
-The new **dbgen** tool creates a variety of user entry LDIF's, as well as static groups and members, COS, Roles, Modification LDIF's, and heavily nested database structure LDIF's.
+The new **ldifgen** tool creates a variety of user entry LDIF's, as well as static groups and members, COS, Roles, Modification LDIF's, and heavily nested database structure LDIF's.

 Design
 ------

 The tool can do everything via command line arguments, and there is also an interactive mode for most of the LDIF types.
-Since the LDIF file created for "users" or "nested user" will typically be imported, these files are written to the servers LDIF directory by default, all other DLIFs default to /tmp/ldifgen.ldif
+Since the LDIF file created for "users" or "nested user" will typically be imported, these files are written to the servers LDIF directory by default, all other LDIFs default to /tmp/ldifgen.ldif

 ```
-# dsctl slapd-localhost dbgen --help
+# dsctl slapd-localhost ldifgen --help
-usage: dsctl [instance] dbgen [-h]
+usage: dsctl [instance] ldifgen [-h]
                               {users,groups,cos-def,cos-template,roles,mod-load,nested}
                               ...